Therapy for People Who Experience Same-Sex Attraction

 Individual therapy may be an essential part of the process of understanding your same-sex attractions and related issues.
 Although it will not take care of all your needs, it can give direction to all your activities.
 For example, if you also participate in group therapy, a support group, or a community men’s group, your therapist can help you see how all these pieces fit together and help you keep them in balance.

 As you talk with your therapist, you will discover things about yourself.
 Often, because of shame or guilt you may have buried some things so deep within that you don’t even realize them yourself.
 The therapist is trained to ask the right questions to help you see things in perspective and guide you through the process.
 Use him as a sounding board.
 Be honest with him about your problems, concerns, and fears.
-Don’t keep any secrets from him.
+Don’t keep any secret from him.
 Therapy will be most effective when you have a completely open and honest relationship.
 The therapist is bound by ethical standards to keep everything you say confidential.
 He can’t even tell another person that you are seeing him.
-Together you can develop action plans and you can report back to him on both your successes and failures.
-The journey won’t seem so lonely or difficult if you have a therapist by your side the whole way.
+Together you can develop action plans, and you can report back to him on both your successes and failures.
+The journey won’t seem so lonely or difficult if you have a therapist by your side.
 Individual counseling can help you to do the following:

-- Develop a personal action plan and then help you work on the plan.
+• Develop a personal action plan and then help you work on the plan.

 Group Therapy

-Group therapy can also be helpful, but is usually of secondary importance to individual therapy.
+Group therapy can also be helpful but is usually of secondary importance to individual therapy.
 Group therapy has some of the same advantages as a support group.
 The difference is that group therapy is run by a trained therapist who is there to facilitate the discussion in meaningful ways.
 Since support groups are not guided, it may be easy for members of the group to hide or even deny their feelings.
 But in a therapy group, the therapist can help members confront issues head-on and then be sure the issues are brought to healthy conclusions.

 If you are involved in group therapy, it is important that you also receive individual therapy so that you can work out issues that come up in the group setting.
 Group therapy can help you to: